Hua-jiu/HISNET/README.md

 This repository contains the supplementary code for the paper "*Sky islands of Southwest China.
 II: Unraveling hidden species diversity of talpid moles using phylogenomics and skull-based deep learning*".
 The code is organized into two main folders, **Model_Train** and **HISNet_Train**, each serving distinct purposes in the context of the research.

-- **Model_Train**: This folder includes scripts to train various baseline models on the dataset.
+- **Model_Train**: This folder includes scripts to train various baseline models on the dataset, and the scripts for training the HISNET model (including species classifiers for each species).
-- **HISNet_Train**: This folder focuses on training the EfficientNet-B3 model and species classifiers for different species.
+- **Model_Test**: This folder focuses on testing the HISNET model we have trained on the dataset and evaluating its performance.
+You can also train you owe model and replace the weight file in the **Model_Test** folder to test your model.

 ---